 political economy, economics and culture, and income inequality.

+in 2015.
 Her research considers the relationship between government

 policy and economic performance.
-Her specific interests relate to the supermarket industry, nutrition
+Her specific interests relate to the

-the Andrew E. Furer Professor of Economics at Harvard University.
-His research
+Oliver Hart is the Andrew E. Furer Professor of Economics at Harvard

 Prof. Chang-Tai Hsieh

 Chang-Tai Hsieh is Phyllis and Irwin Winkelried Professor of Economics